aiogram/aiogram/docs/migration_2_to_3.rst

   You must specify them explicitly if you wish to use them.
   For example instead of using :code:`@dp.message_handler(content_types=ContentType.PHOTO)` you should use :code:`@router.message(F.photo)`
-- Most common filters have been replaced by the "magic filter." (:ref:`Read more » <magic-filters>`)
+- Most common filters have been replaced with the "magic filter." (:ref:`Read more » <magic-filters>`)
 - By default, the message handler now receives any content type.
   If you want a specific one, simply add the appropriate filters (Magic or any other).
 - The state filter is no longer enabled by default.
 This means that if you used :code:`state="*"`